semk/foobarnbaz.com/posts/understanding-python-variables.markdown

 ---
-title: Understanding Python variables
+title: Understanding Python variables and Memory Management
 date: '08-07-2012'
 time: '23:45'
-tags: ['Python', 'C', Variables']
+tags: ['Python', 'C', 'Variables', 'Memory Management']
 ---
 {% extends "post.html" %}
 Have you ever noticed any difference between variables in Python and C?
 For example, when you do an assignment like the following in C, it actually creates a block of memory space so that it can hold the value for that variable.